tprasadtp/protonvpn-docker/README.md

 ## Generating WireGuard Private Key

+> [!IMPORTANT]
+>
+> It is recommended to use unique private key for each instance of the the VPN container.

 - Log in to ProtonVPN and go to **Downloads** → **WireGuard configuration**.
 - Enter a name for the key, and select features to enable like NetShield and VPN Accelerator & click create.
   Some users have reported issues (#236,#211) when NetShield is set to `Block malware, ads and trackers`.